giampaolo/giampaolo.github.io/content/blog/2016/real-process-memory-in-python.rst

       }
     >>>

 It must be noted that the resulting dict usually does not reflect changes made after the process started (e.g. ``os.environ['MYAPP'] = '1'``).
-Again, for whoever is interested in doing this in other languages, here's the interesting parts:
+Again, for whoever is interested in doing this in other languages, here are the interesting parts:

 * `Linux <https://github.com/giampaolo/psutil/blob/50fd31a4eaca3e24905b96d587fd08bcf313fc6b/psutil/_pslinux.py#L928>`_
 * `OSX <https://github.com/giampaolo/psutil/blob/50fd31a4eaca3e24905b96d587fd08bcf313fc6b/psutil/arch/osx/process_info.c#L241>`_